osamashehta/Weather-Forecast/README.md

 - Displays temperature, humidity, wind speed, and other weather details.
 - Uses the **WeatherAPI** to fetch reliable weather data.

-### Location Search
+### Forecast Information
 - Search for any city to view its weather details.
-- Option to use the user's current location for real-time updates.

-### Forecast Information
 - Provides weather predictions for 3 days.
 - Includes a 24-hour forecast for detailed hourly weather updates.